rgilks/connect-four/ml/README.md

 ## 🧠 Training System

-The ML training system has been consolidated into a single, unified interface that supports both Rust and PyTorch backends:
+The ML training system has been consolidated into a single, unified interface that supports both Rust and PyTorch backends, plus advanced self-play training with MCTS:

 ### Quick Start Commands